 - General admission: €7,00/ reduced €4,00

 Please note: this trip was a collaboration after an invitation from Lokale Aktionsgruppe Elbe-Havel-Winkel.
 We participated in a project called Pedalenspione (pedal spies) where the goal is to promote tourism in the regions of Altmark, Elb-Havel-Winkel and Elbe Radweg.
 We have been sponsored via the collaboration to visit the hotels and restaurants mentioned in this post.
-As always there are no guidelines or requirements of what we should write.
+As always there are no guidelines or requirements for what we should write.
 All opinions in this post are our own and are not affected by the sponsorship.